Digital puppetry

 Digital puppetry is the manipulation and performance of digitally animated 2D or 3D figures and objects in a virtual environment that are rendered in real-time by computers.
 It is most commonly used in filmmaking and television production but has also been used in interactive theme park attractions and live theatre.

 The exact definition of what is and is not digital puppetry is subject to debate among puppeteers and computer graphics designers, but it is generally agreed that digital puppetry differs from conventional computer animation in that it involves performing characters in real-time, rather than animating them frame by frame.

 Digital puppetry is closely associated with character animation, motion capture technologies, and 3D animation, as well as skeletal animation.
-Digital puppetry is also known as virtual puppetry, performance animation, living animation, aniforms, live animation and real-time animation (although the latter also refers to animation generated by computer game engines).
-Machinima is another form of digital puppetry, and Machinima performers are increasingly being identified as puppeteers.
+Digital puppetry is also known as virtual puppetry, performance animation, real-time animation (although the latter also refers to animation generated by computer game engines).
+Machinima is another form of digital puppetry, and prominent Machinima creators have often identified themselves as puppeteers.

 History and usage

-Early experiments
+Early analogue experiments

 One of the earliest pioneers of digital puppetry was Lee Harrison III.
 He conducted experiments in the early 1960s that animated figures using analog circuits and a cathode ray tube.
 Harrison rigged up a body suit with potentiometers and created the first working motion capture rig, animating 3D figures in real-time on his CRT screen.
 He made several short films with this system, which he called ANIMAC.
-Among the earliest examples of digital puppets produced with the system included a character called "Mr. Computer Image" who was controlled by a combination of the ANIMAC's body control rig and an early form of voice-controlled automatic lip sync.
+Among the earliest examples of puppets produced with the system included a character called "Mr. Computer Image" who was controlled by a combination of the ANIMAC's body control rig and an early form of voice-controlled automatic lip sync.